An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Simulation Studies

 \subsection{Nonlinear Chua’s Circuit}

 The famous Chua’s circuit has the following dynamical equation~\cite{chua1986canonical}:

-where $x_1$ and $x_2$ are the voltages across the capacitors $C_1$ and $C_2$ respectively, $x_3$ is the current through the inductor $L$, $u$ is the control current used to stabilize the nonlinear circuit and $v_d$ is the voltage loss $R_0\cdot x_3$ or the external disturbance.
-The nonlinearity of the resistor $g\left(x_1\right)$ is described by
+where $x_1$ and $x_2$ are the voltages across the capacitors $C_1$ and $C_2$, respectively, $x_3$ is the current passing the inductor, $u$ is the control current used to stabilize the nonlinear circuit and $v_d$ is the voltage loss $R_0x_3$ or the external disturbance.
+The nonlinear function $g\left(x_1\right)$ describes the nonlinearity of the resistor is given by